fireflyprotocol/integer-library/README.md

 A formally verified library of common unsigned and signed operations.

-# Specification Summary

-This is a summary of Sui Prover formal verification results.
-To replicate the results:
-1. Install Sui Prover
-2. Run `sui-prover` in the `specs` directory
-3. Run `sui-prover --no-bv-int-encoding` in the `specs-bv` directory

 ## Overview

 We have formally verified all non-trivial functions in this library using the Sui Prover.
 The library is a fork the widely-used integer-mate library but with a focus on security and correctness, and backed by full formal verification.
 This verification effort covers **126 functions** across multiple integer types (u64, u128, u256, i32, i64, i128).
 The only public functions not verified are wrappers-unwrappers of signed integers, as they are both trivial and needed as part of the verification itself.